herpiko/cubetimer/README.md

 ### Flatpak

-CubeTimer is still under review by Flathub team but if you don't want to wait you can install this via test branch,
+CubeTimer is still <a href="https://github.com/flathub/flathub/pull/4535">under review by Flathub team</a> but if you don't want to wait you can install this via test branch,

 ```
 flatpak install --user https://dl.flathub.org/build-repo/51051/xyz.aguno.CubeTimer.flatpakref